ancuongnguyen07/AdvancedNetworking/environment.md

 book](https://doc.rust-lang.org/book/).
 There are plenty of Rust examples in the Internet that can be found with some googling.
 Also ChatGPT knows Rust pretty well.

+Note that the cargo build and package management system used by Rust does not work inside the Mininet virtual network, because it tries to contact resources elsewhere in the Internet.
+Therefore, if you use Rust to develop your implementations, instead of using `cargo run` in the Mininet environment you should start the program directly from the binary executable you have compiled using `cargo build` (typically under `target/debug` folder in your project root).